neilsarkar/pogp/README.md

 * state representations use open standards (WIP)

-* games that adopt the protocol can utilize shared solutions for common functionality
+* games that adopt the protocol can benefit from shared solutions for common functionality

 ### **Game**

-* immersion during the development process is sacrosanct. making games feels like playing games
+* immersion during the development process is sacrosanct. making games feels like playing games.

+* memory management is baked in to the protocol

 * all the tools you use to build for mobile and console targets can be used with your pogp-compliant binary (WIP)

-* memory management is baked in to the design of the protocol

 ## Goals